FAQs

 What are the main differences between the SAT and ACT?

-Finally, the ACT Science Test remains the biggest difference between the two tests, insofar as the SAT has no Science Test.
-However, the redesigned SAT incorporated a number of science-based passages into its reading sections, even though these passages are not as scientifically rigorous as the ACT Science Test.
+Finally, the ACT Science Test remains the biggest difference between the two tests, insofar as the Digital SAT has no Science Test.
+However, the Digital SAT has incorporated a number of science-based passages into its reading sections, even though these passages are not as scientifically rigorous as the ACT Science Test.
 Having said that, the ACT Science Test remains fundamentally a READING test with charts and graphs, and not a math test.
 Students who are strong at reading typically do well on the ACT Science Test.

 Do some schools require both the SAT and the ACT?
 Should I prep for both?